-- For Use Above Freezing: Clean tap, distilled or de-ionized water. - For Use Below Freezing: 50% water and 50% pure ethylene glyco (reagent or industrial grade) mixture. - DO NOT USE: Automotive anti-freeze that contains rust inhibitors or leak stoppers.

-These coolants will damage the pump and block the small internal passageways of the heat exchanger, affecting cooling performance.

-• DO NOT USE: Pre-packaged welding industry coolants.
+- For Use Above Freezing: Clean tap, distilled or deionized water. - For Use Below Freezing: 50% water and 50% pure ethylene glycol (reagent or industrial grade) mixture. - DO NOT USE: Automotive anti-freeze that contains rust inhibitors or leak stoppers.
+These coolants will damage the pump and block the small internal passageways of the heat exchanger, affecting cooling performance. - DO NOT USE: Pre-packaged welding industry coolants.
 These coolants may contain oil-based substances, which attack the plastic components of the cooler.
 Once added to the cooler, these substances are virtually impossible to purge from the water lines and heat exchanger.

 To avoid freeze damage and water leakage in shipment, the COOL ARC® 40 unit is delivered empty with no coolant in the system.
-To fill the unit, locate the plastic Snap-On reservoir fill cap at the front middle of the unit.
+To fill the unit, locate the plastic fill cap at the front middle of the unit.
 Remove the fill cap by pressing the center of the cap inward while pulling at the tab on the outer edge.

 Clean tap water, distilled water, de-ionized water, a 50/50 mix of pure ethylene glycol and water, or any other coolant specified by the manufacturer of the water cooled product that the Cooler is used with, can be added into the coolant reservoir.
-The opening of the fill cap mates with most coolant containers but, to avoid spillage of coolant, a funnel should be placed into the reservoir hole when filling the COOL ARC® 40.
+The opening of the fill cap mates with most coolant containers but, to avoid spillage of coolant, a funnel should be placed into the reservoir hole when filling the Cool-Arc 40.

 NOTE: Pure solutions and mixtures of, or materials (i.e. towels) wetted with ethylene glycol are toxic to humans and animals.
-They must not be haphazardly discarded, especially by pouring liquids down the drain.
+Special precautions should be taken when discarding toxic material, do not pour thismixture down any drain.
 Contact the local EPA office for responsible disposal methods or for recycling information.